AlamoEngine-Tools/eaw.modinfo/README.md

 - In all other cases, the type is `0` (Default).

-> *Note: Virtual mods are explicitly not supported.
+> *Note: Creating Virtual mods is explicitly not specified.
 It is up to third-party developers to determine how to instantiate virtual mods.*

 ### I.4.2 Modinfo Files